-Blurry ballot barcodes delay key Oregon House primary results
+Blurry ballot barcodes delay Oregon House primary results

 The district, which once stretched to the Pacific Coast, now reaches east to include Bend, where Schrader has less name recognition.
 President Joe Biden recently endorsed Schrader, a veterinarian and former state lawmaker, but he has alienated progressive members of his party over the course of his last term.

+White House press secretary Karine Jean-Pierre said Biden wasn’t concerned that the results in Oregon’s 5th District could indicate a lack of support for the president.

+“We think both sides were very much supportive of the president,” Jean-Pierre said.
+“Both candidates were running on a platform that supported, embraced the president’s agenda.”

-He was one of two House Democrats to vote against a $1.9 trillion pandemic relief package, in part because he didn’t want the bill to include an increase in the minimum wage.
+Schrader was one of two House Democrats to vote against a $1.9 trillion pandemic relief package, in part because he didn’t want the bill to include an increase in the minimum wage.
 He also voted in committee against a Biden-supported plan that would have allowed Medicare to negotiate outpatient medication prices with pharmaceutical companies.

 But some primary voters are concerned that McLeod-Skinner, an attorney and former city planner, wouldn’t be as competitive in November, particularly given that issues such as crime and homelessness are on the minds of moderate Democrats.